Q: Is the RN to BSN offered at Anna Maria College accredited?

 Q: I already have a nursing diploma, associate's degree or bachelor's degree.
 How many credits can I transfer?

 Up to 75 credits can be transferred from a qualifying associate’s degree or nursing diploma and up to 90 credits can be transferred from a qualifying bachelor’s degree.
 Our advisers will review your transcripts to make sure you get the most possible credit

 Q: I've been a working, registered nurse for years.
 Do I get any credit for that?

 A: A minimum of 30 transfer credits will be granted to students who are Registered Nurses.
 Non-traditional credit (up to 6 credit hours) may be granted for CLEP (College Level Examination Program) or professional certification in a specialty practice area.

 Q: Do I need to be licensed in Anna Maria College's home state to earn my BSN degree?

-A: No. AMC accepts candidates with nursing licenses from all states with the exception of Alabama, Arkansas, Maryland, Minnesota, Mississippi, and Wisconsin.
+A: No, AMC accepts candidates with nursing licenses from most states with a few exceptions, please view our state restrictions page for details.
 Because no on-site clinical component is required to earn the BSN from Anna Maria College, it is not necessary to become licensed in our home state of Massachusetts.